TG9541/stm8ef/README.md

 [![Travis-CI](https://travis-ci.org/TG9541/stm8ef.svg)](https://travis-ci.org/TG9541/stm8ef)

 STM8 eForth is an interactive Forth system for the full range of [STM8 8-bit MCUs](https://www.st.com/en/microcontrollers-microprocessors/stm8-8-bit-mcus.html) including low power and low cost variants.
 The Forth console, an interpreter-compiler, turns a $0.20 device into a "computer".
 Multi-tasking features allow interactive control of peripherals, parameter tuning and even compiling code into an application while it's running.
-A range of code examples for controlling the STM8 peripherals (e.g. I2C, ADC, PWM, RTC, etc) can be used as a starting point fo applications.
+A range of code examples for controlling the STM8 peripherals (e.g. I2C, ADC, PWM, RTC, etc) can be used as a starting point for applications.

 The original STM8 eForth was written by [Dr. C.H.
 Ting's eForth](http://www.forth.org/svfig/kk/07-2010.html) for the STM8S Discovery.
 With the kind permission of Dr. Ting the code presented here is under [MIT license](https://github.com/TG9541/stm8ef/blob/master/LICENSE.md).
 Bugs were fixed, code size reduced, standards compatibility improved and many features were added (e.g. compilation to Flash memory, autostart code, interrupt handling - see [overview](https://github.com/TG9541/stm8ef#stm8-eforth-feature-overview)).

 The [binary release](https://github.com/TG9541/stm8ef/releases) provides ready-to-run Forth binaries for a range of target boards or devices, a library and STM8 register definitions.
 Build and test automation in the [uCsim STM8 simulator](https://travis-ci.org/TG9541/stm8ef) in Travis-CI provides is used for quality control.
-Binary releases also contain the tested source code of STM8 eForth core and libraries so that downstream projectes can use the [modular build support](https://github.com/TG9541/stm8ef-modular-build) to add new targets with specific hardware support, memory layout or a tailored vocabulary.
+Binary releases also contain the tested source code of STM8 eForth core and libraries so that downstream projects can use the [modular build support](https://github.com/TG9541/stm8ef-modular-build) to add new targets with specific hardware support, memory layout or a tailored vocabulary.

 [![STM8EF Wiki](https://user-images.githubusercontent.com/5466977/28994765-3267d78c-79d6-11e7-927f-91751cd402db.jpg)](https://github.com/TG9541/stm8ef/wiki)